Robinyo/provider-directory/docs/developer/quick-start-guide/README.md

 #### Endpoints

-To discover the endpoints exposed by Keycloak using the following command:
+To discover the endpoints exposed by Keycloak use the following command:

 ```
 curl https://keycloak.au.localhost:8443/realms/hapi-fhir-dev/.well-known/openid-configuration